gaoyunjiemao/CurrencyConverter/README.md

 ![ScreenShot](/screenshots/select-country.png)

-* You will see a live currency rate (update every day)
+* You will see a live currency rate (update every day) with a build-in soft keyboard

 ![ScreenShot](/screenshots/show-exchange-rate.png)